regulad/regulad.github.io/index.md

 # Welcome to the Pain Train!

 Hi there.
-I'm Parker Wahle, a 15 year old student who does Computer Science in their free time.
+I'm Parker Wahle, a student who does Computer Science in their free time.
 Welcome to my webzone!

 ![Banner](https://i.imgur.com/kIRjNAr.jpg)